 - ▶ Use express builds.
-See Using Express Builds to Prevent Winkin to Other Views. - Use the -T or -F options with clearmake or the -L option with omake to create view-private files with no config records. clearmake and omake do not perform configuration lookup, but this does not matter if you are not changing other files. - Use special targets that prevent winkin.
+See Using Express Builds to Prevent Winkin to Other Views. - Use the -T or -F options with clearmake or the -L option with omake to create view-private files with no configuration records. clearmake and omake do not perform configuration lookup, but this does not matter if you are not changing other files. - Use special targets that prevent winkin.
 For example, use .NO_WINK_IN with clearmake.
-For more information on special targets, see Special Targets on page 76.
+For more information, see Special Targets on page 81.